WCSCourses/.github/profile/README.md

 ## Course Repositories

-The latest course respositories can be found here [Wellcome Connecting Science Courses Index](https://github.com/WCSCourses/index/blob/main/README.md).
+The latest course repositories can be found here [Wellcome Connecting Science Courses Index](https://github.com/WCSCourses/index/blob/main/README.md).

 The course repositories contain the following:
 - Course materials including lecture notes, slides, and datasets.
 - Code examples and scripts for bioinformatics and genomic analyses.
 - Tutorials and practical exercises to complement the courses.

+For courses that run frequently, dedicated course landing pages are created.
+These pages centralize all relevant materials and updates, making accessing the content easier for participants and educators.
+The course landing pages are pinned below on the homepage and on [Wellcome Connecting Science Courses Index](https://github.com/WCSCourses/index/blob/main/README.md).

 ## Citing and Re-using Course Material